Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Numerical experiments

-\item \textbf{Direct Method (DM)}: Each power line is reinforced, and the system with the reinforcement is simulated to evaluate the utility of reinforcing that line.
-This is the most comprehensive simulation and serves as the benchmark.

-\item \textbf{Assessment using only power network model (Only Power, OP)}: This method evaluates line vulnerability by considering only the power network, ignoring interdependencies with other systems.
+\begin{itemize} \item \textbf{Power Model Only (PMO)}: This method evaluates line vulnerability by considering only the power network, ignoring interdependencies with other systems.

-\item \textbf{Assessment using only surrogate model (Only Surrogate, OS)}: Using data from Monte Carlo simulations, a neural network surrogate for the coupled energy-transportation system is trained.
+\item \textbf{Surrogate Model Only (SMO)}: This reflects efforts to address the task using data-driven methods \cite{Cassottana_Predicting_Resilience_2022}.
+Using data from Monte Carlo simulations, a neural network surrogate for the coupled energy-transportation system is trained.
 The input consists of extreme weather scenarios, and the output is the system performance indicator.
 This method directly evaluates line vulnerability via the surrogate.

-\item \textbf{Heuristic loss allocation (Heuristic Allocation, HA)}: This method heuristically attributes losses from $t-1$ to $t$ to the power line that was in a failed state during this period.
+\item \textbf{Heuristic Loss Allocation (HLA)}: This draws inspiration from the work represented by \cite{LIAN2023_cascading_failure_graph}.
+This method heuristically attributes losses from $t-1$ to $t$ to the power line that was in a failed state during this period.
 The losses are distributed across the lines proportionally, and the lines with the highest cumulative loss responsibility are deemed most critical for reinforcement.

-\item \textbf{Assessment using proposed method (Surrogates with Power model, SP)}: The heat and transportation networks are represented by neural network surrogates, combined with the power network, which uses a physical model.
+\item \textbf{Hybrid Surrogate Model (HSM) proposed in this paper}: The heat and transportation networks are represented by neural network surrogates, combined with the power network, which uses a physical model. \end{itemize}